-Section Measures 1 Wannock Road/Eastbourne Road/High Street junction - Junction capacity & bus priority improvements High Street/Eastbourne Road left slip road • Widening of lanes from 2 to 3 to provide an additional ahead only lane • Inclusion of a short bus lane on the northbound approach to the junction together with a bus pre-signal 2 Huggett's Lane - Bus priority & cycle route Upgrade junction to incorporate a short (200m) northbound bus lane on the approach to the junction and the incorporation of a Toucan Crossing Northbound bus lane - Thurrock Close to Broad Road Southbound bus lane Thurrock Close to Merchants Lane • Bus lane on Victoria Drive on the approach to Willingdon Road.
-An off-road cycle route running from Cooper's Lane to near Broad Road (1.2m distance) 3 Willingdon Road - Cycle route & improvements to pedestrian infrastructure • Cycle route alongside Willingdon Road between Wish Hill and Victoria Drive Park Avenue cycle route Pedestrian footway improvements 4 Victoria Drive - Bus Lane Bus lane on Victoria Drive on the approach to Willingdon Road 5 Willingdon Corridor Length - Bus Infrastructure Improvements Bus infrastructure improvements - bus stop shelter/seating/information - erms of the scalability of this scheme elements could potentially be removed to ect the level of funding available.
-The overa (increases r this would not directly or indirectly influence the housing and jobs outputs. erarching impact would result in a reduced ability to achieve modal shift es in walking, cycling and public transport) and the lack of opportunity to ite to reducing congestion within this corridor and on the overall network his area. risk of cos could pot ty is required to mitigate the risk of not spending the funding allocated, or the toverruns, ESCC would liaise closely with SE LEP to prioritise which measures entially be either reduced or enhanced, to ensure that the remaining the elements support the key LEP objectives.
+Section Measures 1 Wannock Road/Eastbourne Road/High Street junction - Junction capacity & bus priority improvements High Street/Eastbourne Road left slip road • Widening of lanes from 2 to 3 to provide an additional ahead only lane • Inclusion of a short bus lane on the northbound approach to the junction together with a bus pre-signal 2 Huggett's Lane - Bus priority & cycle route • Upgrade junction to incorporate a short (200m) northbound bus lane on the approach to the junction and the incorporation of a Toucan Crossing Northbound bus lane - Thurrock Close to Broad Road Southbound bus lane Thurrock Close to Morehente Lane Southbound bus lane Thurrock Close to Merchants Lane Bus lane on Victoria Drive on the approach to Willingdon Road.
+An off road cycle route running from Cooper's Lane to pear Broad An off road cycle route running from Cooper's Lane to near Broad Road (1.2m distance) 3 Willingdon Road - Cycle route & improvements to pedestrian 5 infrastructure Cycle route alongside Willingdon Road between Wish Hill and Victoria Drive Park Avenue cycle route Pedestrian footway improvements 4 Victoria Drive - Bus Lane Bus lane on Victoria Drive on the approach to Willingdon Road 5 Willingdon Corridor Length - Bus Infrastructure Improvements Bus infrastructure improvements - bus stop shelter/seating/information will suppo design sta Scalability ms of the scalability of this scheme elements could potentially be removed to the level of funding available.
+The overa (increases his would not directly or indirectly influence the housing and jobs outputs. rching impact would result in a reduced ability to achieve modal shift in walking, cycling and public transport) and the lack of opportunity to to reducing congestion within this corridor and on the overall network area. risk of cost could pot y is required to mitigate the risk of not spending the funding allocated, or the coverruns, ESCC would liaise closely with SE LEP to prioritise which measures entially be either reduced or enhanced, to ensure that the remaining e elements support the key LEP objectives.